Clifton Park Homes for Sale

 About Clifton Park in Lakewood

-Located at the northwest corner of Lakewood at the scenic conflux of the Rocky River and Lake Erie, the residential community of Clifton Park is the city’s most sought-after place to live.
-Clifton Park is a historical district with impeccably maintained homes, roughly 0.67 miles of scenic lakefront property, winding streets lined with old-growth trees, exclusive amenities including a private sandy beach with a lakefront clubhouse, a playground and ball courts, The Clifton Club members-only social club, and the neighboring Cleveland Yachting Club.
+Located at the northwest corner of Lakewood, Ohio at the scenic conflux of the Rocky River and Lake Erie, the prestigious residential community of Clifton Park is the city’s most sought-after place to live.
+Clifton Park is a registered historical district with impeccably maintained homes, roughly 0.67 miles of scenic lakefront property, winding streets lined with old-growth trees, The Clifton Club members-only social club, the neighboring Cleveland Yachting Club, and exclusive neighborhood amenities including a private sandy beach with a lakefront clubhouse, a playground, and ball courts.

 Clifton Park Real Estate: